Jacksonsville State University Little River Canyon Center

 Fall Hours - Open Daily from 8:00 AM to 6:00 PM (Central time)

 Winter Hours - Open Daily from 8:00 AM to 5:00 PM (Central time)

 $15 day-use pass fee per vehicle

-* Fee machine accepts CASH ONLY (no debit/credit cards or checks) - exact change is strongly recommended
+* Fee machine accepts CASH ONLY (debit/credit coming this year!) - exact change is strongly recommended

 This is a wonderful place to bring the family for a day of outdoor fun.
 Canyon Mouth Park features: